 Ulele (pronounced You-lay-lee) celebrates the vibrant fusion of ingredients from Florida waters and land once home to many Native Americans, including the young princess Ulele.
 Expect intricately flavored, visually appealing dishes prepared on the 10' diameter barbacoa grill.
-Opening 2014.
+On Tampa's Riverwalk.

 1810 North Highland Avenue

 in Tampa Heights Tampa, FL 33602 Get Directions

 Best Kid-Friendly Restaurants in America May 5, 2021

 Four questions with Julia Herz, ‘The face of craft beer March 8, 2021

 What will a pandemic Valentine’s Day in Tampa Bay look like?
 February 11, 2021

 Best Tampa Bay Restaurants According to Local Foodies February 9, 2021

 Romantic Restaurants in Tampa With Takeout February 9, 2021

 How Tampa went from fast food badland to supercool trailblazer February 6, 2021